Why standby could be costing us the Earth

 Smart meters feed information back to the supplier

-These days, it seems the cost of energy is forever changing.
-Invariably, as one provider changes their prices, the others seem to flow suit.
-This can makes the task of ensuring you are getting the best rate quite tricky, but ultimately if you compare the latest deals on offer and understand how to calculate your usage, you may find that you can save a considerable amount by switching.
-It’s always wise to know exactly what you are outlaying in bills and stay inform regarding current rates in order to save as much possible.
+It seems the cost of energy is forever changing.
+Invariably, as one provider changes their prices, the others seem to follow suit.
+This can make the task of ensuring you are getting the best rate quite tricky, but ultimately if you compare the latest deals on offer and understand how to calculate your usage, you may find that you can save a considerable amount by switching.
+It's always wise to know exactly what you are currently spending and stay informed of your current rates in order to save as much possible.

 * The compareandsave.com utilities tool is powered by Energyhelpline, who is fully accredited to the Consumer Focus Confidence Code.
 At least 10% of customers who used energyhelpline to switch their gas and electricity between 1 July 2010 and 4 October 2011 saved £389 a year or more.
 The average saving was 16%.
 During the last round of energy price rises (June 2011 - September 2011), prices rose by 14.4% on average across the big six energy suppliers.

 Many consumers think of their energy needs for gas and electricity as being separate, because they continue to buy each from the supplier that they’ve always used.
 Most of the major energy providers in the market now supply both gas and electricity in what they call “dual supply”.
 If you choose to take both forms of energy from the same supplier it can be more convenient and often leads to discounts.

 That said, even when your current provider offers you a dual rate (as they often do) and it turns out to be cheaper than the amount you are currently paying, this doesn’t guarantee you’re receiving the best rate.
 It may be that you could be saving considerably more elsewhere.